AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch5_2nd.md

 ## Flat closure

-In a total mastectomy with a Àat closure, the entire breast, including nipple, extra skin, fat, and other tissue in the breast area, is removed.
+In a total mastectomy with a flat closure, the entire breast, including nipple, extra skin, fat, and other tissue in the breast area, is removed.
 The remaining skin is tightened and sewn together.
 No breast mound is created, and no implant is added.
-The scar will be slightly raised and diႇer in color than the surrounding skin.
-A Àat closure is not completely Àat or smooth.
+The scar will be slightly raised and differ in color than the surrounding skin.
+A flat closure is not completely flat or smooth.
 The result varies from person to person.
-Ask to look at pictures from Àat closures so you know what to expect.
+Ask to look at pictures from flat closures so you know what to expect.

 ---